thenexthub/Codira/docs/SIL/Instructions.md

 with a dependent lifetime on `%0`.

-The optional `lexical` attribute specifies that the operand corresponds to a local variable with a lexical lifetime in the Swift source, so special care must be taken when moving the end_borrow.
+The optional `lexical` attribute specifies that the operand corresponds to a local variable with a lexical lifetime in the Codira source, so special care must be taken when moving the end_borrow.
 Compare to the `var_decl` attribute.
 See [Variable Lifetimes](Ownership.md#variable-lifetimes).